raewtf/raewtf.github.io/_posts/2024-10-13-bona-fido-manual.md

 ## Controls

-The d-pad, A and B buttons, and crank are required to play this game.
+The d-pad and A and B buttons are required to play this game.
 These buttons are also used to navigate menus.
+The crank can also optionally be used.

 ## Gameplay